subha20032007/ReactRedux/Week1/ReactRecap1/useEffect.md

 ### React Router Dom
 1. install react router dom
-2. import BrowserRoute And provide to App =>
+2. import BrowserRoute And provide to App
-3.create Routes and Route and create path and element
+3. create Routes and Route and create path and element
+4. Link to="/filepath"
+5.